ISeePlusPlus/Train-Graphics/README.md

 # Train-Graphics
-A C++ Graphics project featuring a train passing by a river with flowing water with multiple views..
+A C++ Graphics project featuring a train passing by a river with flowing water.

+Has multiple views..

 Dependencies include glut.

 All objects are rendered with effects simulaiting light.
 Terrain is randomly generated with different heights.